 Before setting up a lab with nested virtualization, here are a few things to take into consideration.

 Not all VM sizes support nested virtualization.
-When you create a new lab, select Medium (Nested virtualization) or Large (Nested virtualization) sizes for the VM size.
+When you create a new lab, select the Medium (Nested virtualization) or Large (Nested virtualization) VM size for your lab.

-Hyper-V client VMs are licensed as independent machines.
+Hyper-V guest VMs are licensed as independent machines.
 For information about licensing for Microsoft operation systems and products, see Microsoft Licensing.
-Check licensing agreements for any other software you use, before installing it on the template VM or client VMs.
+Check licensing agreements for any other software you use, before installing it on the template VM or guest VMs.

 Virtualization applications other than Hyper-V are not supported for nested virtualization.
 This includes any software that requires hardware virtualization extensions.

-- Enable DHCP.
-When the template VM has the DHCP role enabled, the VMs inside the template VM get an IP address automatically assigned to them.
+Enable DHCP (optional): when the template VM has the DHCP role enabled, the VMs inside the template VM get an IP address automatically assigned to them.

-- Create a NAT network for the Hyper-V VMs.
-You set up a Network Address Translation (NAT) network to allow the VMs inside the template VM to have internet access and communicate with each other.
+Create a NAT network for the nested VMs: set up a Network Address Translation (NAT) network to allow the VMs inside the template VM to have internet access and communicate with each other.